How do I contact the academy?

 Teachers are normally available for brief enquiries after school -please only speak to teachers at the start of the school day if it is an urgent matter as this delays the start of learning for all the children in that class.
 If you need a longer appointment, please contact your child's teacher or the office staff, who will be happy to arrange this for you, or alternatively will arrange an appointment with Miss Beckett, the Associate Executive Principal, or Mrs Isle, the Assistant Principal, if this is required.

 I wish to speak to a member of staff about a safeguarding issue Who do I speak to?

-In the first instance, ask to speak to our designated safeguarding officer, Mrs Isle or a member of the team which includes Miss Beckett and Miss Harrison.
+In the first instance, ask to speak to our designated safeguarding officer, Mrs Isle or a member of the team which includes Mrs Cox and Miss Harrison.

 All conversations will be dealt with in the strictest confidence.